davaya/OSCAL/src/information-model/oscal-im.md

   * a bundle has no logical value: no id, no nesting, no association among packages, no persistent grouping after being unpacked
   * a bundle can be implemented by an archiver such as zip or tar, or by concatenating package content as in JSON streaming

-### 2.4
+### 2.4 Types / Representations

-Character and byte sequences, hex and base64 strings
+Character and byte sequences, hex and base64 strings, UUID

 ## 3 Modeling OSCAL in JADN